 I made my first Moneta dress to take part in one of the first sewing challenges I joined in with.
 The idea was to put your own spin on the style, which already had a few variations anyway.
 I made long sleeves and created a roll collar and fake zip down the back.
 It’s been a really useful winter-weight dress and. because it’s a stretch fabrics pattern, it’s lovely and comfy to wear.

-Unlike many others I’ve never particularly been a fan of Sew Over It patterns, I’m not an especially big fan of their earlier vintage-style patterns and then I felt there was a period when they somewhat flooded the market with slightly dull and mediocre PDF patterns.
+Unlike many others I was never particularly a fan of Sew Over It patterns, I’m not an especially keen on their earlier vintage-style patterns and then I felt there was a period when they somewhat flooded the market with slightly dull and mediocre PDF patterns.
 I did make two Heather dresses though which I wore quite a bit but I found the fit around the chest and sleeves was a bit snug.
+In fairness to SOI, since first writing this they have come on leaps and bounds with their variety of patterns and have thoroughly embraced using older models too.

 I’ve made a several shirts for my husband over the last 3-4 years and they are amongst his favourites to wear, including two versions of Burda 6874.